-- Ensure that the medical management of HIV infection is in accordance with the United States Department of Health and Human Services (DHHS) HIV-related guidelines. - Ensure compliance with the Georgia Department of Public Health (DPH), Ryan White Part B Clinic Personnel Guidelines (current edition). - Ensure that registered professional nurses (RNs), advanced practice registered nurses (APRNs), and physician assistants (PAs) practice under current HIV/AIDS-related nurse and PA protocols.
-The recommended protocols and/or resources include the following as applicable: - Georgia Department of Public Health, Office of Nursing, Standard Nurse Protocols for Registered Professional Nurses in Public Health, Adults living with HIV (current edition). - Georgia Department of Public Health, Prescriptive Authority for Advanced Practice Registered Nurses Toolkit (current edition). - Georgia Department of Public Health Policy #PT-18001, Georgia ADAP and APRN Prescriptive Authority for Nurses Not Employed by Public Health Policy and Procedure (current edition). - Georgia Department of Public Health Policy #PT-18002, Georgia AIDS Drug Assistance Program Physician Assistant Provider Status Policy and Procedure (current edition). - Compliance with United States Department of Health and Human Services (DHHS) HIVrelated guidelines is a requirement of the Health Resources and Service Administration (HRSA) for sites receiving Ryan White HIV/AIDS Treatment Extension Act funding.
-The DHHS guidelines are considered "living" documents and are available online at the AIDSinfo website http://aidsinfo.nih.gov/. - Ensure that all physicians, pharmacists, and all other licensed medical professionals possess current licensure and/or certification. - Ensure that all physicians are practicing under current HIV/AIDS-related protocols and are practicing under the current laws of the State of Georgia.
-If there is any lapse in licensure and/or the occurrence of suspension that deems a medical professional unable to practice medicine under current laws, the Office of HIV/AIDS's District Liaison is to be notified immediately.

-- Develop and implement a CQM Program according to HRSA's HIV/AIDS Bureau (HAB) expectations for Ryan White recipients, to include the following: - o A leader and team to oversee the CQM Program - o CQM goals, objectives and strategies - A written CQM Plan, updated annually and Work Plan, updated quarterly Continuous Quality Improvement (CQI) projects that incorporate Quality Improvement (QI) methodologies to address performance measures below state goals, updated quarterly - o Performance measures and mechanisms to collect data - Communication of results to all levels of the organization, including consumers as appropriate - Participate in the statewide Part B CQM Program. - Monitor performance measures as determined by the Part B CQM Program. - Participate in HIV clinical and case management chart reviews conducted by state office CQM staff. - Provide CQM Plans, reports (to include CQI activities), and other information related to the subrecipient, also referred as the local CQM Program, as requested by the Office of HIV/AIDS Ryan White Part B District Liaison and/or CQM staff.
-Allow the District Liaison and/or CQM staff access to all CQM information and documentation. - Ensure compliance with the Georgia Ryan White Part B Case Management Standard Operating Procedures (current edition).
+- Ensure compliance with the Georgia Department of Public Health (DPH), Office of HIV/AIDS, Ryan White Part B Clinic Personnel Guidelines (current edition). - Ensure that registered professional nurses (RNs), advanced practice registered nurses (APRNs), and physician assistants (PAs) practice under current HIV/AIDS-related nurse and PA protocols.
+The recommended protocols and/or resources include the following as applicable: - Georgia Department of Public Health, Office of Nursing, Standard Nurse Protocols for Registered Professional Nurses in Public Health, Adult with HIV (current edition). - Georgia Department of Public Health, Prescriptive Authority for Advanced Practice Registered Nurses Toolkit (current edition). - Georgia Department of Public Health Policy #PT-18001, Georgia ADAP and APRN Prescriptive Authority for Nurses Not Employed by Public Health Policy and Procedure (current edition). - Georgia Department of Public Health Policy #PT-18002, Georgia AIDS Drug Assistance Program Physician Assistant Provider Status Policy and Procedure (current edition). - Ensure that all physicians, pharmacists, and all other licensed medical professionals possess current licensure and/or certification. - Ensure that all physicians are practicing under current HIV/AIDS-related protocols and are practicing under the current laws of the state of Georgia.
+If there is any lapse in licensure and/or the occurrence of suspension that deems a medical professional unable to practice medicine under current laws, the Office of HIV/AIDS's District Liaison is to be notified immediately. - Develop and implement a CQM Program according to HRSA's HIV/AIDS Bureau (HAB) expectations for Ryan White recipients, to include the following: - o A leader and team to oversee the CQM Program - o CQM goals, objectives, and strategies - o A written CQM Plan, updated annually and Work Plan, updated quarterly - Continuous Quality Improvement (CQI) projects that incorporate Quality Improvement (QI) methodologies to address performance measures below state goals, updated quarterly - Performance measures and mechanisms to collect data - Communication of results to all levels of the organization, including consumers as appropriate. - Participate in the statewide Ryan White Part B CQM Program, including but not limited to a designated representative and attendance in CQM Core Team Committee meetings. - Monitor performance measures as determined by the Georgia Ryan White Part B CQM Program. - Participate in HIV clinical and case management chart reviews conducted by state office CQM staff. - Provide CQM Plans, reports, including CQI activities, and other information related to the subrecipient CQM Program, as requested by the Office of HIV/AIDS Ryan White Part B

+District Liaison and/or CQM staff.
+Allow the District Liaison and/or CQM staff access to all CQM information and documentation.

+• Ensure compliance with the Georgia Ryan White Part B Case Management Standard Operating Procedures (current edition).